hcorta/REW-electron-boilerplate/README.md

 ## Install

-Create a directory of your choice, and copy template using curl:
+Create a directory of your choice, and download the repo using git clone:

-or copy template using git clone:

 ```
 git clone https://github.com/hcorta/rew-electron-boilerplate YOUR_PROJECT_NAME
-$ cd YOUR_PROJECT_NAME
+cd YOUR_PROJECT_NAME
 ```

 <br>